nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Optional Fields:

-1. PRIORITY: Priority should be HIGH, MEDIUM, or LOW.
-Default: LOW <br> Prefix: `pri/`
+1. PRIORITY: Priority can be HIGH, MEDIUM, or LOW.
+Default value: LOW <br> Prefix: `pri/`

 2. INCOME: Income should be a non-negative decimal number.
-Default: 0 <br> Prefix: `income/`
+Default value: 0 <br> Prefix: `income/`

 3. FAMILY SIZE: Family size should be a positive integer.
-Default: 1 <br> Prefix: `famsize/`
+Default value: 1 <br> Prefix: `famsize/`

 4. TAGS: Tag names should be alphanumeric. <br> Prefix: `t/`

 <box type="info" seamless>

-**Duplicate Handling:** Since two persons are not allowed to have the same name, in rare cases where you have more than one contact with the exact same name, it is up to your discretion how you want to differentiate them. <br>
+**Duplicate Handling:** Since two persons are not allowed to have the same name, in rare cases where you have more than one contact with the exact same full name, it is up to your discretion how you want to differentiate them. <br>
-- For instance, if two contacts with the name "John Doe" need to be added, a possibility is adding the first person as "John Doe 1" and the second as "John Doe 2".
+- For instance, if two contacts with the name "John Doe" needs to be added, a possibility is adding the first person as "John Doe 1" and the second as "John Doe 2".
 </box>

 --------------------------------------------------------------------------------------------------------------------